legislative success

 leigh for mn

-Mother of two and a Minnesota OG - born & raised in MN - with a history of community activism, artistry, communications, passion, and educational support.
+Mother of two and a Minnesota OG with a history of community activism, artistry, communications, passion, and educational support.

 “Growing up in the western suburbs of Minneapolis, Finke was always interested in politics but never planned to be a political candidate herself.
 In November after her first bid for public office, Finke became the first transgender legislator appointed to the Minnesota House of Representatives after winning 81% of the vote in her district.”